sooriyaarachchi/pybites.github.io-src/content/codechallenge02_review.md

 ## A possible solution

-See [here](https://github.com/bbelderbos/challenges/blob/master/02/game.py) for the complete script.
+See [here](https://github.com/pybites/challenges/blob/solutions/02/game.py) for the complete solution.

 Some learnings: